text-machine-lab/quail/quail_challenge_set/Paraphrasing.md

 The questions in QuAIL dataset were written by Amazon Mechanical Turk workers.
 Each question  has 4 answer options, of which the option "not enough information" is the correct answer for unanswerable questions.
 However, many questions are easy for AI systems to answer without any real understanding of the text.
 This problem persists in many other RC datasets, and inspired a lot of work on adversarial filtering of crowdsourced data; see our [blog post](https://text-machine-lab.github.io/blog/2020/quail/#discussion-other-ways-to-increase-question-diversity) for some references.
 The general problem with this approach is that data created to be adversarial to one model will not necessarily be equally different for another one, so ideally we would have some model-independent strategies for authoring difficult questions.

 In scope of QuAIL project, we conducted an additional experiment with adversarial paraphrasing of Turker-authored questions and answers.
 This document is a collection of working notes on strategies we used for writing more difficult questions.
-We used these strategies to manually create a small dataset of 30 texts with 18 questions each, available in this repository.
-We found that these questions were significantly more difficult for systems trained on regular QuAIL data.
+We used these strategies to manually create a small challenge set of 556 questions (30 texts, 18 questions each), available in this repository ([file](./quail_challenge_test.xml).
+We found that these questions were indeed significantly more difficult for systems trained on regular QuAIL data.
 See the results of this experiment [here](https://text-machine-lab.github.io/blog/2020/quail/#paraphrasing-hurts).

  If you find this useful for developing your own RC data, please cite [our paper](https://aaai.org/ojs/index.php/AAAI/article/view/6398) :)